Quick 9 with Oliver About On-Course Golf & Life Skills

 They will be out at Wescott Golf Club from sun-up to sun-down, walking, running, and riding 20+ miles—taking hundreds of swings along the way.
 We’re confident that they have what it takes to stay the course, but it’s going to be a long day.
 Support from you will keep them going, and it will also help us keep kids on course throughout the year!

-All per hole pledges and flat-rate donations welcome, and they add up to accomplish big things!
-When you make a gift to Maya or Kyle:
+All per hole pledges and flat-rate donations welcome, and they add up to accomplish big things like scholarships for On Course Programming, and free rides to the golf course.

 Visit our PledgeIt page to see fundraising progress, and tune into our Instagram and Facebook feeds on May 22 for day-of-play coverage.